 Your Heavenly Father rejects a remote control approach to your discipleship walk.
 You know: God way up there somewhere, pushing some buttons or pulling a few levers behind the curtain to make things happen in your life.
-Instead, in the person and work of Jesus, God rolls up his sleeves, puts on an artist’s smock, dips his fingers in the water, and engages your life the way a potter engages the lump of clay spinning on his wheel.
+Instead, in the person and work of Jesus, God rolls up metaphorical sleeves, puts on an artist’s smock, dips those divine fingers in the water, and engages your life the way a potter engages the lump of clay spinning on his wheel.

 If you ever get a chance to see a potter shaping and molding clay—whether in person or on YouTube—watch the potter’s eyes!
-As that potter shapes and molds, his full attention is on what he is doing, on the pot he is starting to form.
-If the potter dares do something drastic—and I have seen potters take take a piece of wire or even a fork to use on their clay—if the potter does something unusual or unexpected, he doesn’t do it with his head turned, looking in the other direction!
-Instead, he focuses his full concentration and energy on the pot while he shapes and molds the clay.
+As that potter shapes and molds, her full attention is on what she is doing, on the pot she is starting to form.
+If the potter dares do something drastic—and I have seen potters take take a piece of wire or even a fork to use on their clay—if the potter does something unusual or unexpected, she doesn’t do it with her head turned, looking in the other direction!
+Instead, she focuses her full concentration and energy on the pot while she shapes and molds the clay.
 When the shaping gets most dramatic or difficult or sensitive, that’s when the potter is more engaged than ever.

-Jesus knows what it’s like to bury a father; he knows what it’s like to stand at the graveside of a friend and weep; he knows what it’s like to be betrayed by someone you trusted.
-He was willing to get his hands dirty.
+Jesus knows what it’s like to bury a father; Jesus knows what it’s like to stand at the graveside of a friend and weep; Jesus knows what it’s like to be betrayed by someone you trusted.
+Jesus was willing to get his hands dirty.